Fagboye/Fagboye/README.md

 ### 🌟 What Drives Me

-- 🏥 Exploring ways to enhance patient care through technological innovation
-- 🤖 AI for medicine and healthcare
+- 🤖 Technology for innovation in medicine and healthcare
 - 🔬 Conducting research at the intersection of medicine and technology